 Image-based defect detection systems increasingly use artificial intelligence (AI) to find mistakes or excessive variability.
 This previously required the computing resources of a server but a growing number of edge computing IIoT devices can perform this at the machine.
 Edge computing saves machines from reporting every aspect of production data to the server.
 Instead, the IIoT device might only report trends when limits are exceeded.

 Some manufacturing processes have large numbers of variables that make it a challenge to maintain product consistency.
 IIoT edge devices can monitor parameters such as viscosity, flow rates and temperature and use AI to optimize inputs in pursuit of an output goal.

-The largest and most mature use of edge computing may be in predictive maintenance.
+The largest and most mature use of edge computing in manufacturing may be in predictive maintenance.
 This addresses one of the biggest challenges in manufacturing: how to eliminate unplanned downtime.

 Edge Computing and Predictive Maintenance

 Many manufacturers combine reactive and preventive maintenance to maximize equipment availability while simultaneously attempting to minimize costs.
 Reactive maintenance — running a machine until it fails and then making repairs — is a valid strategy in situations where downtime costs (lost output, quality problems, delayed deliveries, overtime working) are not excessive.
 However, when downtime drastically affects business performance, preventive maintenance is the norm.